Early puberty in girls

 What is considered early, or precocious, puberty in girls?

 Puberty usually takes four to five years and typically occurs between 10 and 14 years in girls, but some girls will go through puberty earlier or later without any reason for concern.
-The lower end of the normal range in the UK is considered to be eight years, but this can depend on ethnic variation.
+The lower end of the normal range in the UK is considered to be eight years, but this can vary according to ethnic background.
 If there are signs of puberty before eight years in girls, it is considered to be early, or precocious, puberty.

 Occasionally, only one area of the maturing process of puberty begins on its own.